 CeraVe's cream is so thin that we can consider it almost a lotion, but it works like a cream.

 The CeraVe Moisturizing Lotion has a thin consistency, and it is absorbed very easily into the skin.
 There is no oily feel on your skin after applying; it is the best daily moisturizer.

 The Cetaphil Daily Advance Ultra Hydrating Lotion is an effective and very affordable solution for dry skin, but the problem is that it leaves your skin oily.
 If you are okay with that, this isn't a bad product, but CeraVe works better.

 CeraVe Moisturizing Cream

-Hyaluronic Acid is an important component of the tissue, with a major role in maintaining a healthy skin.
+Hyaluronic acid is an important component of the tissue, with a major role in maintaining healthy skin.
 It is responsible for retaining the moisture in the skin, thus maintaining elasticity and integrity.

 Lotions vs. Creams vs. Ointments: Which Is Best?

 The three main forms of moisturizers are lotions, creams, and ointments.
 All of them contain about the same ingredients but in different proportions.
 The ointments are the thickest ones, containing the least water.
 The lotions are the runniest, and they are absorbed into the skin the fastest.

 So what's the best moisturizer?
 Is it the ointment because you get the active ingredients in a more concentrated form?
 Actually, no, because they penetrate the skin with difficulty, and they will form a thick layer over your dermis.
 They will stick on your clothes and everything your skin comes in contact with, and they are dirt collectors.